 - complete your annual Quality Assurance requirements

-- comply with the mandatory reporting requirements
+- comply with the reporting requirements

 - hold Professional Liability Protection (PLP)

 How do I set up a Health Professional Corporation?